 Nadia’s favourite thing about Australia: The freedom you feel in every aspect of the Australian life.

 Rosa has been hosting international students since 2000, so she really connects with our students and hosts from her own experience.
 After coming to Australia in 1987 from Argentina with her husband and 4 children, her life changed completely.
 As our rock star administrative coordinator, Rosa takes over 50 phone calls a day to help triage student placements, host availability, and general questions.
-She speaks both English and Spanish.
+She speaks Spanish and English.